Peatland ACTION - Monitoring strategy

 2020/21: The water quality sampling continued from October 2020 through to April 2021.
 Snow had some impact upon the timing and location of samples.

 2019/20: Monitoring of the water quality and discharge rates associated with restoration works at Abernethy.
-Peatland ACTION contributed to the water quality and discharge monitoring project associated with restoration works at the RSPB Abernethy nature reserve.
+Peatland ACTION contributed to the water quality and discharge monitoring project associated with restoration works at the RSPB Abernethy nature reserve (grant reference 501285).
 Water quality parameters included pH, electrical conductivity, turbidity, total oxidised nitrogen, orthophosphate, nitrogen, total suspended solids, dissolved organic carbon, dissolved iron, manganese, aluminium, calcium, magnesium, potassium, sodium, sulphur, zinc.
 This area forms part of the wider Cairngorms Connect project, which will also contribute to the monitoring.
 Pre-restoration water quality sampling was undertaken and gauging stations for the measurement of discharge rates were installed.
 Monitoring will continue during and after restoration.
 Substantial phased restoration work is planned at Abernethy and control sites were included in the experimental design.
-Grant reference 501285, data capture ongoing.

-- Review RSPB progress update and support as required.
+- Review RSPB progress and support as required.

 Lead organisation